malekoa/tranquil/README.md

    - Allow users to manage and update configuration via CLI commands.

 6. **Add Logging**:
-   - Introduce a logging system to aid debugging and monitor usage.
+   - Introduce a logging system (using [telemere](https://github.com/taoensso/telemere)) to aid debugging and monitor usage.

 7. **Documentation**:
    - Expand this README with detailed usage examples and development guides.